takethathe/crosswalk-package-tool/README.md

 `crosswalk-package create 1`: This will setup the package generating envrionment under 'deb_build' directory.
 Please make sure run this command under Crosswalk directory.
-Please note that the last parameter means the 'debian version'.
+Please note that the last parameter means the 'debian version', a number like 1, 2, 3...

-`crosswalk-package build`: Build the crosswalk deb binary, it will be generated under 'deb_build'
+`crosswalk-package build`: Build the crosswalk deb binary, it will be generated under 'deb_package'

 That's all for now.
 More to come soon, and if all goes well, NPMs for new years.